CaitlinSwickard/MVC-Tech-Blog/readme.md

 # Model-View-Controller (MVC): Tech Blog

  This project is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+This app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

   * [Installation](#install)
   * [Usage](#usage)